farahamir/trip-solutions/README.md

 # Trip Solutions Platform

-This project is a Spring Boot-based REST API for managing Trip Detail Records (CDR) in real-time for a network of Trip Point Operators (CPO).
+This project is a Spring Boot-based REST API for managing Trip Detail Records (TDR) in real-time for a network of Trip Point Operators (CPO).
 The system uses range-based sharding to efficiently manage large datasets by distributing records across multiple PostgreSQL databases based on the `startTime` of the Trip session.